jobapp/Med263-Group4/README.md

               )
 ```

-Cluster of Patients (**H**) Here the colors indicate how much each patient correlates with a latent category (f0-f9), with bed being correlated and blue being uncorrelation:
+Creates a hierarchically clustered heatmap of the Clinical dataset (**H**) *Here the colors indicate how much each patient correlates with a specific latent category (f0-f9), with bed being correlated and blue being uncorrelation*:
 ```python
 sns.clustermap(H_df,
                row_linkage=H_row_linkage_obj,